 You can change or delay an automated salary payment

 You can change an automated salary payment by following these steps:

-- When you’re ready to pay the employee, schedule an off-cycle payment by clicking "Make a payment", choosing the employee, and creating a Pay Type > Salary Off-Cycle.
+- If you choose to delay the payment, you can schedule an off-cycle payment by clicking "Make a payment,' tool when you're ready.
+You can do so directly in Justworks by choosing the employee, and creating a Pay Type > Salary Off-Cycle.
 The employee will be paid on the date you specify.